How will this development impact traffic in the area?

 How will scenic Kings Highway be affected?

-A new road will be built from Kings Highway to Route 35, replacing the current parking for Circus Liquors.
-All existing trees to the north of the center on Route 35 will remain undisturbed, and Kings Highway will have an additional buffer added.
+A new road will be built from Kings Highway to Route 35.
+The new road replaces the current parking for Circus Liquors.
+All existing trees to the north of the center along Kings Highway remain undisturbed, and Kings Highway will have an additional buffer added.
 The new roadway will also be constructed as a tree-lined drive.

 Will the development impact local taxes or services?